-- SSH_PUBLIC_KEY: If set, it will be set as root's authorized_keys. - ROOT_PASSWORD: To change the root account password use this attribute.
+- ROOT_PUBKEY: If set, it will be set as root's authorized_keys. - ROOT_PASSWORD: To change the root account password use this attribute.
 It expects the password in an encrypted format as returned by openssl passwd -1 and encoded in base64.
-For example, to generate the password test, you will need to issue this command: openssl passwd -1 test | base64.

 The virtual router can be used in two ways: